lyconic/fullcalendar.viewmore/README.md

     });

     $('#calendar').limitEvents(4);

+**Note:** for calendars who's dimensions are not static, you may want to at least specify a CSS property of min-width if you find the events to be overlapping when the window is sized to a very small size.

 That's it!
 The API isn't finished, and we will be expanding its capabilities in the future, but for now this does what we need.